 AI and GPTs

 GPTs are technologies with a wide number of extensive uses across many sectors (Bresnahan and Trajtenberg 1995).
-Historical examples include the combustion engine and electricity, while a more modern example is information technology.
+Historical examples include the combustion engine and electricity, while a more modern example is information technology (Jovanovic and Rousseau 2005).
 Coordinating innovation on GPTs is difficult, because of the large number of actors simultaneously pursuing inventions in related, or even the same, sectors.

 AI is not a new field.
 Symbolic approaches to algorithm development, characterized by rule-based systems known as “Good Old-Fashioned Artificial Intelligence” (Haugeland 1985), have existed for decades.
 But the pace of advances in AI has grown in recent years due to new approaches.
 AI functions as a GPT because of the number of potential sectors for its use, and the large set of actors working on algorithms (Pethokoukis 2019).
 Researchers around the world, both at universities and at companies, are moving forward the state of the art in the basic understanding of AI and in specific application areas.
 Key areas of AI include vision algorithms and text algorithms, while methods include machine learning, deep learning and neural networks (Sejnowski 2020).